ScanRE/ScanRE/README.md

 ![image](https://user-images.githubusercontent.com/52862591/234079995-43c5a83b-a1cc-420b-838c-1f0e86343d93.png)

 * Most of modern infrastructure relies on open-source software.
-* Developers blindly import and use vulnerable code.
+* Developers blindly import and use vulnerable or malicious code.
 * Most people aren’t aware of best practices.
 * Finding vulnerabilities is a mostly manual and tedious process.